Long suspected of murder, she confessed but avoided prison

 She said she hit Pitts repeatedly against the ground until she was no longer moving, no longer breathing.
 As voices drew near, Harmon said, she “freaked out.

-“I was thinking, ‘Oh, my God, she’s dead, she’s dead, and I killed her,’” said Harmon, whose maiden name was Norgard.
+“I was thinking, ‘Oh, my God, she’s dead, she’s dead, and I killed her,’” Harmon, whose maiden name was Norgard, said.

 The Pitts’ family found the account unbelievable, ridiculous and weak, like half a story.
 Harmon did not talk about how Pitts’ body was burned.